MyAeroCode/sleepSync/readme.md

     console.log(i);

     //
-    // Wait for a key with the given ascii number to be pressed.
+    // Wait for a key with the given ASCII number to be pressed.
-    // The code below waits for the ESC(ascii 27) key. waitKey(27);
+    // The code below waits for the ESC(ASCII 27) key. waitKey(27);

     //
     // Wait only 333ms.
+    // Returns true if ESC is pressed.
     // Returns false if timeout.
     waitKey(27, 333);
 }